08 June 2020

 Lucy Almond, Director of N4C, commented:

-“Nature4Climate is still a relatively new initiative, albeit one with the support of many large environmental and UN organisations, so this work came a critical time in our development and allowed us to build out a fully-costed operational and financial plan for the near future.”
+“Nature4Climate is still a relatively new initiative, albeit one with the support of many large environmental and UN organisations, so this work came at a critical time in our development and allowed us to build out a fully-costed operational and financial plan for the near future.”

 Source: 1www.Nature4Climate.org; 22017 peer reviewed paper, National Academy of Sciences of USA